 Want more advice on what to look for when you're shopping for a coffee machine, grinder or roaster?
 Or how to get the best out of the one you have?
 See all our coffee machines content.

 List of brands we tested in this review.

 The manufacturer's recommended retail price.
 Prices are often flexible, so shop around both online and in bricks-and-mortar stores for options.

-We recommend models which score 70% or more overall, so long as they also score well on other crucial factors including milk frothing.
+We recommend models which score 70% or more overall, so long as they also score well on other crucial factors including taste and milk frothing.

 Unlock this by becoming a member.